Key Reasons It Is Important To Read Aloud Books

-I can’t imagine how many read aloud sessions I have done throughout my teaching career.
+I can’t imagine how many books I have read aloud throughout my teaching career.
 I love them, not only for its literacy benefits but for the sense of community it brings to a classroom.

 There are tremendous benefits to reading aloud to children of any age.
 It is a wonderful way for children to understand the connection between written text and spoken language.
-It also adds an extra level of engagement and introduces children to text they may not read independently.
+It also adds an extra level of engagement and introduces children to the text they may not read independently.

 - Share your favourite stories and enthusiasm for reading.